Insure my travels

 Any solid, liquid, gaseous or thermal irritant or contaminant, including smoke, vapour, soot, fumes, acids, alkalis, chemicals and waste.
 Waste includes materials to be recycled, reconditioned and reclaimed.

-A past or current medical condition that has resulted in symptoms, or for which prescribed medication, any form of treatment, medical consultation, investigation or follow-up/check-up has been required or received during the last 2 years?
+1. Any past or current medical condition that has given rise to symptoms or for which any form of treatment or prescribed medication, medical consultation, investigation or follow-up/check-up has been required or received during the 2 years prior to the commencement of cover under this Policy and/or prior to any trip: and

-Any cardiovascular or circulatory condition (e.g. heart condition, hypertension, blood clots, raised cholesterol, stroke, aneurysm) at any time prior to the commencement of cover under this policy.
+2. Any cardiovascular or circulatory condition (e.g. heart condition, hypertension, blood clots, raised cholesterol, stroke, aneurysm) that has occurred at any time prior to the commencement of cover under this Policy and/or prior to any trip.

-If you are aware of any pre-existing medical condition(s) these must be declared to American Express Insurance Services on 0800 028 7573, and accepted for cover.
-Certain medical conditions may be excluded from cover.
+If you are aware of any pre-existing medical condition(s) these must be declared to American Express.

 Includes the following forms of transport: aircraft; bus; coach; pre-booked taxi; sea vessel; and train.